CajoterBraak/dcCA/README.md

 <!-- badges: start -->
 <!-- badges: end -->

- dcCA analyzes multi-trait multi-environment ecological data by double constrained correspondence analysis (ter Braak et al. 2018) using \code{vegan} and native R code.
+This repository has been closed and continues under the new repository with the name douconca.
+The names dcca,DCCA and dcCA refer to different methods and packages.
+Th new name is hopefully unique. dcCA analyzes multi-trait multi-environment ecological data by double constrained correspondence analysis (ter Braak et al. 2018) using \code{vegan} and native R code.
 It has a \code{formula} interface